ubccr/grendel/docs/pages/advanced/kslive.md

 Add the path to the live image and the kernel command line arguments for kickstarting.
 The example below uses Grendel to serve all the provision assets.
-Grendel will substitute `$kickstart` with the full URL to the kickstart file served by Grendel. `$repo` will be the base url of the `repo_dir` defined above and served by Grendel.
+Grendel will substitute `$.kickstart` with the full URL to the kickstart file served by Grendel. `$.repo` will be the base url of the `repo_dir` defined above and served by Grendel.
 You don't have to use Grendel to serve the provision assets and can simply adjust the kernel command line arguments to the appropriate URLs for your situation.